Copyright © 1996-Present. This website created, designed and maintained by Brian Miller

 Any hydrostatically-driven IH or MTD Cub Cadet or the belt-driven with a Briggs & Stratton engine IH Cub Cadet models 482, 582 Special and 1100 can be converted for use with the direct clutch driveshaft, IH transaxle and cast iron block Kohler engine.
 All that's needed is a dilapidated donor IH Cub Cadet clutch-drive garden tractor to make the change-over, as long as the frames on the donor and recipient tractors match.
 IE: a narrow frame for a narrow frame, a wide frame for a wide frame and a spread frame for a spread frame.
 The transaxles for all IH and early MTD Cub Cadets are basically the same, rather if it's an internal or external brake design.
 The bolt holes in the hydrostatic drive and clutch drive tractor frames are the same, too.
 The clutch/driveshaft components from the donor tractor must also match the frame of the recipient tractor.
 For example: to convert a hydrostatically-driven IH Cub Cadet wide frame model 109, 129, 149, 1250, 1450 or 1650 or belt-driven 482, 582 Special and 1100 into a direct clutch drive, the complete clutch assembly with the throw-out bearing release lever and cross bracket, and transaxle/brake components from either an IH Cub Cadet model 86, 108, 128, 800, 1000 or 1200 must be used.
 Most all IH-built Cub Cadet garden tractors come from the factory with a cast iron block Kohler K-series engine and IH-built cast iron case transaxle.
 And almost every late model spread frame Cub Cadet that's made by either IH or MTD are hydrostatically driven, with the exception of models 582, 1050, 1535, 1606 and 1806, which are all clutch driven with a durable MTD-built aluminum case transaxle.

-Build the table so it will be 2 feet from the floor of minimum 3/16" x 2" x 2" angle steel for the legs and main frame work, and 1/8" x 1" x 1" angle steel for bracing of the legs.
+To construct the table, build it so it will be 2 feet from the floor of minimum 3/16" x 2" x 2" angle steel for the legs and main frame work, and 1/8" x 1" x 1" angle steel for bracing of the legs.
 And for riding mowers, garden tractors, ATVs, UTVs, etc. with a standard length wheelbase, make the platform size 42" wide x 72" long of 3/4" CCA-treated plywood to prevent deterioration and rotting if used and/or stored outdoors.
 But for garden pulling tractors with a longer wheelbase and/or mini-rods, etc., make the platform 4ft. wide x 8ft. long of 3/4" CCA-treated plywood.
 Install a wheel stop on the table made of sturdy, 3" or 4" tall angled steel to prevent the tractor (or whatever), from rolling off the front of the table.

 Use two sturdy loading ramps to load and unload the tractor (or whatever) on and off the table.
 Make the ramps of 6 x 12 x 8ft. long #1 grade straight-grain lumber (no knots).
 Use CCA-treated lumber to prevent deterioration and rotting if used and stored outdoors.
 Fasten a strip of expanded wire mesh on each ramp for traction to prevent tire slippage when driving the vehicle on and off the ramps.
 (Wet wood can be hazardous to drive on.)
 Fasten on the end of each ramp, a metal ramp end, made of 3/16" x 8" wide x 12" long flat steel slightly bent to match the level of the table for smooth and unobstructed loading and unloading of a riding mower with a mower deck.
 For safety purposes, drill two [3/8"] holes in each ramp end and the end of the table to secure the ramps to the table with 3/8" bolts or pins to prevent the ramps from "kicking out" when driving up on the ramps.
 (The same can be done with the tailgate of a truck.)
 To "stiffen" the ramps and prevent sagging under a heavy load, fasten an 1/8" x 1-1/2" x 1-1/2" x 7ft. long angle steel under each ramp from excessive bending or possibly breaking when loading and unloading a mini-rod or any heavy [small] vehicle on and off the table.
 For additional support, place a concrete cinder block or large wooden square block midway of each ramp.
 Remember - SAFETY FIRST!
 And use a quality-made chain hoist connected to a sturdy overhead beam or gantry crane (if used outdoors) to raise the front or rear of the tractor (or whatever) to perform repairs underneath.